TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - Kernel boot proceeds normally from this point.
  - During early setup, slaunch_setup() runs to finish some validation and setup tasks.
- - The SMP bring up code is modified to wake the waiting APs.
-APs vector to rmpiggy and start up normally from that point.
+ - The SMP bring up code is modified to wake the waiting APs via the monitor address.
+ - APs vector to rmpiggy and start up normally from that point.
  - SL platform module is registered as a late initcall module.
 It reads the TPM event log and extends the measurements taken into the TPM PCRs.
  - SL platform module initializes the securityfs interface to allow